ericsun153/cse15l-lab-reports/lab-report-2-week-4.md

-# Lab Report 2 -- How to find a *failure-inducing input* ,test and debug our code efficiently?
+# How to find a *failure-inducing input* ,test and debug our code efficiently?

 ## Test 1：